shayes20/Tutorial/tutorial.md

 ## Tips & Tricks

 Remember to use logical and sensible names for everything.
-It makes it easier to remember and allows other programmers to read your code with more ease.
+It makes it easier to remember and allows other programmers to read the code with more ease.

 Debugging can often take a lot of a programmer’s time and is often quite frustrating.
 Here are some tips and tricks to help avoid problems and spot them more easily when they occur.

 * Function calls are case sensitive.
-Make sure you check proper capitalization of the functions you are using.
+Make sure to check the capitalization of the functions and variables are consistent throughout.
 * variables are also case sensitive, ensure when using, setting or getting variables that the cases match.
 Tasks is not the same as tasks to a computer.
 * Use console.log() to output data to the console.
-This can allow you to see where errors are occurring and what data is actually being used.
+This allows checks to be made throughout the code to see where errors are occurring and what data is actually being used.
 * Use the inspector in the browser to look at the values stored in local storage and check they match what should be there.

 ## Additional Resources